cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

 - The Entire network should use DOG.
 Otherwise the impact will be minimal.

-- The protocol implicitly favors faster routes, by cutting routes to peers that send the duplicate transaction at a later time.
+- The protocol implicitly favors faster routes, by cutting routes through peers that send the duplicate transaction at a later time.

 - If the frequency of `HaveTx` messages is too high, nodes will have too many routes cut.